 Download and run the latest Visual Studio 2017 installer.
-If you have Visual Studio installed already, run the Visual Studio installer, select the Modify options (see Modify Visual Studio) and go to step 2.
+If you have Visual Studio installed already, run the Visual Studio Installer, select the Modify option (see Modify Visual Studio) and go to step 2.

 The installer presents you with a list of workloads, which are groups of related options for specific development areas.
 For Python, select the Python development workload.

 Optional: if you're working with data science, also consider the Data science and analytical applications workload.
 This workload includes support for Python as well as the R and F# languages.
 For more information, see Data science and analytical applications workload.

 The Python and Data Science workloads are available only with Visual Studio 2017 version 15.2 and later.

 On the right side of the installer, chose additional options if desired.
 Skip this step to accept the default options.

 After installation, the installer provides options to modify, launch, repair, or uninstall Visual Studio.
 The Modify button changes to Update when updates to Visual Studio are available for any installed components.
 (The modify option is then available on the drop-down menu.)
 You can also launch Visual Studio and the installer from the Windows Start menu by searching on "Visual Studio".

 |Watch a video (Microsoft Virtual Academy) on installing Python support in Visual Studio.|

 If you encounter problems installing or running Python in Visual Studio, try the following:

 - Determine whether the same error occurs using the Python CLI, that is, running